The Hottest and Most Brilliant Business Tips for YOU – Viral Marketing Victory and More

 Anyone who’s ever planned a wedding knows there are a million little details.
 But what better way to do that than by thinking in terms of the senses?

 For your intrepid reporter, this meant thinking of how the DJ and the songs would sound.
 It meant how the cake and meal would taste, and how the flowers would look and smell.
 And of course it also meant how the apparel would look and how the tables would be decorated.

 The wedding (over 26 years ago) went off without a hitch.
 Full-sense visualization helps you to remember.

 Want more about skills but would like a list that’s more down to earth?
 Then (spoiler alert) check out tip #6, below.
 We won’t tell if you skip ahead while reading.

-For our next sensational tip, we looked at the importance of body language at business meetings.
+For our next tip, we looked at the importance of body language at business meetings.
 The folks at Leadership Thoughts gathered together a number of sensational tips to help you show the right posture to assure business meeting success.

 Bonus: how they lay out what happens during handshakes should be a blog post unto itself.

 #6.
 Mad Entrepreneur Skills Right Here

 This tip is so thorough, and it works!
 Check out this definitive list of 15 skills that successful entrepreneurs need to have.